-The northern tip of the Maine coast was a smugglers' paradise for generations.
-Maine smuggling was an essential part of the economy there.
+The northern tip of the Maine coast was a smugglers’ paradise for generations.
+In fact, Maine smuggling was an essential part of the economy there.

 The famous turncoat Benedict Arnold chose to set himself up on Campobello Island to engage in illegal trade with America shortly after the American Revolution.
 Arnold recruited men from both the Canadian and U.S. sides of the border to load and unload merchandise.

-In the War of 1812, Maine’s northern coast was a prime thoroughfare for smuggled goods.
+Then in the War of 1812, Maine’s northern coast served as a prime thoroughfare for smuggled goods.

 And the booze smugglers were an industry unto themselves as Maine adopted prohibition in the late 1800s.
-They slipped in and out of the lightly patrolled coves and rivers and brought imbibers across to Canadian bars for a legal taste.
+They slipped in and out of the lightly patrolled coves and rivers.
+They also brought imbibers across to Canadian bars for a legal taste.